Sixpenny Cottage | Clapton-on-the-Hill near Bourton-on-the-Water, Cotswolds | Original Features and Woodburner

 • The Lamb Inn, Great Rissington – A homely pub and restaurant serving classic pub grub (2.5 miles)

-• The Plough Inn, Cold Aston – Family run using local suppliers for ingredients (5 miles)
+• The Plough Inn, Cold Aston – village pub with good beer open on Friday, Saturday and Sunday (5 miles)

 • The Wheatsheaf, Northleach – 17th century coaching inn serving a seasonal menu (4.5 miles)